manzcube/manzcube/README.md

-- 😏 Web Developer, currently seeking for a Fullstack position.
+- :eyes: Currently seeking for a Fullstack position.
 - 💻 Coding every day.
-- :eyes: Looking to collaborate on different projects and keep learning.
 - :boom: I love working with JavaScript, NoderJS and React.
 - :running: How to reach me: wdmanzcube@hotmail.com